The Best Time To Visit Antigua: The Complete Guide

 Repeat visits likely

-Antigua has tons of unique natural features like the Devil’s Bridge, which is a natural arch into the sea, as well as old plantations, sugar mills, rainforests and the popular Nelson’s Dockyard.
-If you’re traveling to Antigua from the United States, or if you’re someone who just loved former president Barack Obama, you might be fascinated to know that in 2009, Antigua renamed its highest peak - once known as Boggy Peak - to Mount Obama.
+Antigua is full of unique natural wonders, like Devil’s Bridge—a striking natural arch that meets the sea—along with historic plantations, sugar mills, lush rainforests, and the beloved Nelson’s Dockyard.
+If you’re visiting from the U.S. or happen to be a fan of former President Barack Obama, you might be interested to know that in 2009, Antigua renamed its highest peak from Boggy Peak to Mount Obama!

 365 Beaches!